Last updated: February, 2019

 When they break-in, these gloves tend to loosen up a bit, so you might consider getting a slightly smaller size than you normally wear.
 Since there is absolutely no leather material in these, you will be able to throw them in the washing machine with absolutely no problem.

 With all that said, making the right decision is just one step away.
-Analyze for yourself and decide which crossfit gloves model will suit your needs better.
-If it’s going to improve you pull-ups, chin-ups, muscle-ups, deadlifts or any other calisthenics exercises you perform, you know you got just the right ones for you.
+Analyze for yourself and decide which Crossfit gloves model will suit your needs better.
+If it’s going to improve your pull-ups, chin-ups, muscle-ups, deadlifts or any other calisthenics exercises you perform, you know you got just the right ones for you.